davewsmith/jupyter-starter/README.md

 `^C` stops the notebook server.

-## Stopping and restart the server
+## Stopping and restarting the Virtual Machine

 To suspend the VM, exit to the host and